 Clean and Inspect Your Gutters

 When winter starts, your gutters begin to suffer.
 With rain, snow, and ice accumulating in your gutters, they must be clean enough to handle the increased workload.
 If your gutters are full of leaves and debris, blockages will be much more likely.
+Make a note to clean your gutters at least 2 times a year.

 This is also an excellent opportunity to inspect if your gutters are cracked, damaged, or falling away from your house’s structure.
 If your gutters aren’t in good shape, they might place undue stress on your property’s core structure.